Hopton and Waller: Friends Divided

 Following the defeat of the Royalist cause Sir Ralph Hopton fled to the Continent with the young Prince Charles.
 He died of fever in Bruges in 1651.
 Sir William Waller continued to serve as a Member of Parliament but became increasingly disillusioned with the new Commonwealth and in his later years he was to work tirelessly for the restoration of the Monarchy.
 He died in 1668.

-The famous letter of 16 June, 1643 was the last known communication between the two men who were never to meet again.
+The famous letter of 16 June 1643 was the last known communication between the two men whom it can be assumed never met again.

 Share this post: